Lauren245/Candidate-Search/README.md

 The application's UI is currently not optimized for mobile devices; this will be implemented in a future update.

 ## Installation
 **Note: The app does not need to be installed unless you wish to run the app locally on your machine.
-To just use the app go to [LINK HERE]**
+To just use the app go to https://candidate-search-vbhl.onrender.com/**

 To install this application, follow these steps:
 1. **Clone [repository](https://github.com/Lauren245/Candidate-Search)**.